zirman/suspenders-js/README.md

 Why choose Suspenders.js over JS-CSP?
 Suspenders.js makes controling the lifetime and cancelation of processes simple through "Structured Concurrency".
 Suspenders.js has support for functional reactive programming style using Flow, EventSubject (hot events) and StateSubject (hot state).
-Suspenders.js also has Channels to support communicating sequential processes.
-However, channels are error prone and can lead to communication deadlocks, and therefore should be avoided if other less error prone abstrations can be used.
+Suspenders.js also has channels to support communicating sequential processes.
+However, channels are error prone and can lead to communication deadlocks, and should be avoided if other less error prone abstrations can be used.

-##
+## Examples

 ```ts
 import { Scope, Observer } from "suspenders-js";